-Unified Access Interface
+4.1 Unified Access Interface

 Digital Information Service system supports one to many annotation/academic search tools interactions and their communication protocols by utilizing Unified Access Interface.
-The uniform access interface presents a common access interface to the integrated annotation and academic search tools.
-Another saying is that the uniform access interface imports API of the supported annotation and academic search tools so that they are all accessible from one interface.
+The Uniform Access Interface presents a common access interface to the integrated annotation and academic search tools.
+Namely, the Uniform Access Interface imports APIs of the supported annotation and academic search tools so that they are all accessible from a common interface.
 This way, the proposed system unifies different annotation/academic search tools under one hybrid system.

 To meet the federation requirements, Digital Information Service framework presents a federation capability where different annotation/academic search tools and their services can be federated in metadata instances.
 To enable this capability, we introduce a global schema for annotation/search tools by integrating different annotation/search tools data models.
-The global schema for annotation/search tools provides a common platform to enable interaction between the annotation/search tools, and it represents a merged schema from the federated annotation/search tools by integrating their schemas into one.
-Schema integration is a functionality of providing a unified representation of multiple data models (Rahm and Bernstein 2001).
-To meet the comprehensive metadata field requirements, Digital Information Service infrastructure support various metadata fields to represent the complete metadata about a scholarly publication.
+The global schema for annotation/search tools provides a common platform to enable interaction between the annotation/search tools by integrating their schemas into one.
+Schema integration is a functionality of providing a unified representation of multiple data models [Rahm and Bernstein 2001].
+To meet the comprehensive metadata field requirements, Digital Information Service infrastructure supports various metadata fields to represent the complete metadata about a scholarly publication.
 Supported metadata fields by the proposed study are compatible with the one that specified by the Dublin Core Metadata Initiative and BibTex.
-Table 1 portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools that are integrated with the prototype implementation of the Digital Information System called IDIOM.
+Table I portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools that are integrated with the prototype implementation of the Digital Information System called IDIOM.